 - Cheat prices is McDonald’s main competitive advantage.
 The company is engaged in an extensive utilization of economies of scale to achieve the cost advantage.

 - True to ‘fast food’ format of its restaurants, McDonald’s is famous for the speed of customer service without compromising the quality of the service.

-McDonald’s Corporation Report contains more detailed discussion of the company’s business strategy.
-The report also illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on McDonald’s Corporation.
-Moreover, the report contains analyses of McDonald’s leadership and organizational structure, a brief financial analysis of the company and its marketing strategy and discusses the issues of corporate social responsibility.
+McDonald’s Corporation Report contains the above analysis of McDonald’s business strategy.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on McDonald’s.
+Moreover, the report contains analyses of McDonald’s leadership, organizational structure and organizational culture.
+The report also comprises discussions of McDonald’s marketing strategy, ecosystem and addresses issues of corporate social responsibility.